jeffpar/marc/README.md

     tag 300 new subField "a": "1 v. (unpaged)" tag 020 sav subField "a": "0449810798"
     tag 020 sav subField "a": "9780449810798"
-    specify an output file to save the above tweaks
+    specify an output file (or barcode:######) to save the above data

 Notes:

-The program doesn't save the file locally unless you *also* specify an output filename; e.g.:
+The program doesn't save the file locally unless you *also* specify an output filename, and it's recommended that output files be saved in the `output` directory, to avoid cluttering the current diretory.
+For example:

     marc https://lccn.loc.gov/2012939473/marcxml output/391520.mrc

-Alternatively, if you specify a barcode, an output file will be created using the barcode as the filename:
+Alternatively, if you specify a barcode, an output file will be created in the `output` directory using the barcode as the filename:

     marc https://lccn.loc.gov/2012939473/marcxml barcode:391520